 “Michael was just starting out when we wrote together – this was before Thriller,” recalls Anka.
 “He was twenty-one.
 He was very professional, knew what he wanted, and he was just like a sponge.
 He loved the business and he wanted to be number one.
 And he was a very, very talented guy to work with.
 I’ve worked with a lot of them, but he had something very, very special.
 This was a very unique talent.”

 “For the two weeks we just threw ideas around and titles and concepts,” recalls Anka.
-“We spent a lot of time in my studio, and a lot of material came out – songs half-finished, full-finished – and the process was very, very exciting for me… I was very impressed with the way he went about the writing process.
+“We spent a lot of time in my studio, and the process was very, very exciting for me… I was very impressed with the way he went about the writing process.
 He knew how to make his way around a song, not only because he had an incredible vocal quality, but he also had a capacity to make complicated singing licks from an initial one-finger tune played for him on the piano.”

 After wrapping the two-week collaborative sessions at Anka’s home studio in Carmel, Jackson turned his focus back to working with his brothers, who were still actively recording and performing as The Jacksons at the time.